-In their work, which encompasses writing, performance, sculpture, textiles and embroidery, Jagoe directly confronts the mainstream, rigid understanding of gender as the prime arbiter of how one’s body is both treated and received.
+In Rebecca Jagoe’s work, which encompasses writing, performance, sculpture, textiles and embroidery, they directly confrons the mainstream, rigid understanding of gender as the prime arbiter of how one’s body is both treated and received.
 They cite the violence inherent in conventions of Western medicine, and the harmful impact it can have on an individual’s sense of personhood, including chronic illness, and an insidious sense of shame and disgust with one’s self and body.
 “Gender has been the overwhelming metric for understanding the functionalities of the body in Western thought,” Jagoe tells me, “whether you are talking about reproductive organs, which should not be inherently gendered anyway, stomachs or legs.”

 In a 2019 two-person presentation with Nils Alix Tabeling at London’s Jupiter Woods, Jagoe explored the body through sculpture, performance, writing and interactive workshops.
 Their recent exhibition Florilege placed additional emphasis on illness, shame and gut health.
 A 35-minute performance titled You Are What You Eat (2019) delves into Jagoe’s existing conflict with food and disordered eating patterns: “Dependent on the time, the amount of food and drink you have ingested, and the number of bowel movements you have passed, your weight may vary by up to 2 kilograms per day,” the performance transcript reads, highlighting the arbitrary or impossible notion of being able to accurately measure one’s own heaviness.
 “I have always maintained that my own true weight is my weight without food, after a bowel movement, first thing after getting out of bed.”